daluj/language-lovers/content/privacy.md

 - Previous versions available upon request
 - Summary of changes provided with updates

-## 13. Regional Privacy Rights
+## 13. Vietnam Privacy Rights

-### 13.1 GDPR (European Union)
+### 13.1 Consent and Processing Principles
-- Enhanced rights for EU residents
-- Legal basis for data processing clearly defined
-- Data Protection Officer contact available
+- We obtain explicit consent where required under Decree 13/2023/ND-CP
+- Processing adheres to principles of purpose limitation, data minimization, and security

-### 13.2 CCPA (California)
+### 13.2 Data Subject Rights
-- Additional rights for California residents
-- Right to know about personal information collection
+- Right to be informed about processing activities
-- Right to opt out of sale of personal information
+- Right to access, correct, delete, and request cessation of processing
+- Right to withdraw consent without affecting prior lawful processing

-### 13.3 Other Jurisdictions
+### 13.3 Local Compliance
-- Compliance with local privacy laws
-- Additional rights as required by applicable regulations
+- We maintain records of processing activities and implement risk mitigation measures
+- We appoint a contact responsible for personal data protection compliance in Vietnam

 ## 14. Contact Information

 For privacy-related questions or to exercise your rights, contact us:

 **Privacy Officer:** privacy@vietnameselanguagelearning.com
-**Data Protection Officer:** dpo@vietnameselanguagelearning.com
+**Data Protection Contact (Vietnam):** dpo@vietnameselanguagelearning.com
-**Mailing Address:** [Your Business Address]
+**Mailing Address:** Ho Chi Minh City, Vietnam
-**Phone:** [Your Phone Number]
+**Phone:** +84 [Your Phone Number]

 ### Response Times
 - General inquiries: 2-3 business days